awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 1. Create an Amazon RDS event notification subscription by using the Amazon RDS console, AWS CLI, or API\.

 1. Amazon RDS sends an approval email or SMS message to the addresses you submitted with your subscription\.
-To confirm your subscription, click the link in the notification you were sent\.
+To confirm your subscription, choose the link in the notification you were sent\.

 1. When you have confirmed the subscription, the status of your subscription is updated in the Amazon RDS console's **My Event Subscriptions** section\.